EricSoftTM/OrionAlpha/README.md

   Allows you to access the Cash Shop.
 This feature was forcefully disabled in the client for the beta.
   * Change the instruction at address `0054D590` to `nop`
   * Change the instruction at address `0054D591` to `nop`

+  ### Fix Pets
+  Nexon has been a meme since 2003?
+Amazing.
+This fixes pet action rendering crashes due to path resolve failure.
+  * Change the ASCII at address `00648600` to `Item/Pet/%07d.img`

   ### Modifying Damage Cap
   Allows you to extend the damage cap up to a maximum of `32,767`.